mjordan/riprap/README.md

 ### The Mock Fedora Repository configuration

 Before we describe how to use Riprap against the mock Fedora endpoint, we should tell you a little about it.
 As its name suggests, the endpoint simulates the behaviour described in section [7.2](https://fcrepo.github.io/fcrepo-specification/#persistence-fixity) of the Fedora API spec.
 If you start Symfony's test server as described below, this endpoint is available via `GET` or `HEAD` requests at `http://localhost:8000/mockrepository/rest/{id}`, where `{id}` is a number from 1-20 (these are mock "resource IDs" included in the sample data).
-Calls to it should include a `Want-Digest` header with the value `SHA-1`, e.g.:
+Calls to it should include a `Want-Digest` header with the value `SHA-1`, for example:

 `curl -v -X HEAD -H 'Want-Digest: SHA-1' http://localhost:8000/mockrepository/rest/2`